 The selection of the appropriate gear is a prerequisite for a physically comfortable ride and making sure that the electric drive system functions properly.
 The ideal pedalling frequency is between 70 and 80 revolutions per minute.

-➤ Stop pedalling briefly when changing gears.
+► Stop pedalling briefly when changing gears.
 This makes it easier to switch gears and reduces wear on the drivetrain.
-However, keep the crank moving while switching gears.

 6.21.1 Using the derailleur gears